calculquebec/pennylane-snowflurry/README.md

 ## Julia

 As of version 0.3.0, **there is no need to install Julia manually**, since the plugin will download and install the required version automatically upon first use.
-This Julia environment is binded to the plugin.
+This Julia environment is bound to the plugin.

 However, if you wish to manage your Julia environment, you can download it from the [official website](https://julialang.org/downloads/).
 It is highly recommended to install using the installer file, as it will ask to add Julia to the system's environment variables.